 - Limited security features.
 With no two-factor authentication or multi-signature support, you should avoid leaving large sums of money on the Exodus wallet.

-Exodus wallet is great for people who are new to the cryptocurrency space.
+The Exodus wallet is great for people who are new to the cryptocurrency space.
 It is one of the easiest to use wallets I’ve seen, and it doesn’t confuse its users with complicated extra options.
 All the wallet’s features are very simple to use with few opportunities to make a mistake - that's echoed by user Exodus wallet reviews, too.

-I love Exodus wallet’s customer support options and the fact that it lets you use multiple cryptocurrencies with it.
-The built-in access to the Shapeshift exchange is also great for those who want to try trading but don’t want to risk leaving funds on Bittrex, Kraken, or a similar centralized service.
+I love Exodus wallet’s customer support options and the fact that the wallet lets you use multiple cryptocurrencies.
+The built-in access to the Shapeshift exchange is also great for those who want to try trading, but don’t want to risk leaving funds on Bittrex, Kraken, or a similar centralized service.